 About Lasting Life

-We may be small but we are powerful in our belief and endeavours and no challenge or bridge will ever be too far to cross.
+We are a small charity with a big heart, powerful in our belief and endeavours and no challenge or bridge will ever be too far to cross.

 Everyone in life needs an umbrella at sometime ❤️